everydayhero/experience/packages/experience-docs/source/content/overview.md

 This is still early stages of the Experience System, so what we need most is feedback.
 To be effective, we need input from every team at Everydayhero.

-Wether it’s about a single icon or an entire section you think is missing, we want to hear from you.
+Whether it’s about a single icon or an entire section you think is missing, we want to hear from you.

 To help, every page has a feedback button at the bottom.
 Just like the one below.